The Northern Secession

 Alienating New England further was Madison’s initiation of the War of 1812 against Britain.
 This war ended all legal trade with Britain, which was New England’s largest trading partner.
 New England Federalists feared that another war with Britain would destroy their commerce and tax them into poverty.

-When Madison ordered the War Department to commandeer state militias for the war, the governors of Massachusetts and Connecticut refused to furnish troops.
+When Madison ordered the War Department to commandeer state militias for the war, the governors of Massachusetts and Connecticut refused to send troops.
 The Connecticut legislature denounced Madison’s military draft plan as “barbarous and unconstitutional.”
 The Massachusetts legislature approved assembling a convention to air grievances against the federal government.

 The Hartford Convention assembled at the Old State House in Connecticut’s state capital in December 1814.
 Attending were 26 delegates from Massachusetts, Connecticut, Rhode Island, New Hampshire, and Vermont.
 The delegates considered several measures, including seizing the federal customs houses, impounding federal funds, declaring neutrality, and seceding from the Union.